Ch'oe Cheu: Legacy

 After his death, the movement was continued by Choe Sihyeong (Haewol, 1827–1898).
 The works of Suun were collected in two volumes, The Bible of the Donghak Doctrine (in Korean-Chinese, 1880) and The Hymns of Dragon Lake (in Korean, 1881).

 In 1894, the brutally suppressed Donghak Peasant Revolution, led by Jeon Bongjun (1854–1895), set the stage for the First Sino-Japanese War, which placed Korea under Japanese control.
 Haewol evaded capture for four years but was finally executed in 1898.
-In the wake of this disaster, the movement was drastically reorganized by Son Byong-Hi (Uiam, 1861–1922), who modernized Donghak according to western standards, which he learned during a five-year exile in Japan (under an assumed name).
+In the wake of this disaster, the movement was drastically reorganized by Son Byong-Hi (Uiam, 1861–1922), who modernized Donghak in line with Western standards, which he had learned during a five-year exile in Japan (under an assumed name).
 However, when one of his chief lieutenants advocated annexation of Korea by Japan, Uiam excommunicated him and renamed Donghak as Cheondogyo in 1905.
 Cheondogyo was tolerated by Japanese authorities, although it was considered a pseudo-religion.
 After Japan annexed Korea, Cheondogyo and Protestant leaders protested, and they were a major factor in the March First Movement of 1919 in the initial peaceful stage.
-Although the March First Movement failed members of Cheondogyo remained active in many social, political, and cultural organizations during the remainder of the colonial period.
-However, today only a small remnant remains in South Korea.
-In North Korea it is simply a nominal component of the Workers Party.
+Although the March First Movement failed, members of Cheondogyo remained active in many social, political, and cultural organizations during the remainder of the colonial period.
+However, today, only a small remnant remains in South Korea.
+In North Korea, it is simply a nominal component of the Workers' Party.
 Nevertheless, scholars such as Sr. Myongsook Moon considered the Donghak worldview and ethics to be particularly relevant in the 21st century.

 Suun life was the subject of Stanley Park's 2011 film The Passion of a Man named Choe Che-u.